FlavF/ATest/readme.md

 - [X] onepoint
 - [X] R de CRUD
 - [X] CSV to JSon OOP
+- [X] 1 test at least
 - [ ] check errors and type all missing
-- [ ] 1 test at least

 ##### Future Todos
-- [ ] update for many GPS Points of interest the function utils/FunctionForArray/chooseTheName (for now, online for 2 points of interest)
+- [X] update for many GPS Points of interest the function utils/FunctionForArray/chooseTheName (for now, online for 2 points of interest)
+- [ ] reduce the newJson ( create a function/class ?)

 <br/>